 This Information Security Policy applies to the company, its managers, officers, employees, temporary employees, interns, vendors, consultants, contractors, and agents thereof–collectively referred to as ― User(s).
 The principles set forth in this Policy are applicable to all information assets, in all formats, in our control.
 Skycore reserves the right to amend this Policy or any part or provision of it.

 The Data Protection Officer or DPO is responsible for designing, implementing, and maintaining a company-wide information security program–in conjunction with other managers–and for assisting all teams in implementing and maintaining information management practices at their respective locations.

 B. Allocation of information security responsibilities

-The Data Protection Office (DPO) is responsible for overall security of information assets at our company.
+The Data Protection Office (DPO) is responsible for the overall security of information assets at the company.
 The DPO may delegate specific responsibilities related to information security to others within the company based on their job function.

 C. Confidentiality Agreements

 Employees, consultants, or contractors who use our information technology are required to read, understand, and agree to our Confidentiality and Work for Hire Agreement regarding their responsibilities and conduct related to the protection of our information assets.

 D. Third Parties

 The company may utilize third parties in support of delivering business services.
 When, as a result, these arrangements extend our information technology processes into the third parties‘ computing environments—for example, in cases of Application Service Providers (ASPs)—the third parties must contractually abide by this Policy, as applicable, unless specific additional provisions have been established through other contractual agreements.